You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 The nimble cuckoo bee feeds on various plants that grow near water.
 These include flowers like willows, poplars, cranberries, and blueberries.

 It was named after its shape, which resembles the long-necked American bird – a cuckoo.
-It is believed that these types of black bees take care of other smaller insects that can’t defend themselves against predators.
+These types of black bees are believed to take care of other smaller insects that can’t defend themselves against predators.

 8. Dieunomia Heteropoda